1960-1979 Timeline

 The Bowser Railway Station – formerly known as Beechworth Junction – ceases operating as a stop for passengers and parcels, however, the platform is not removed until July 1976.
 The station will be completely closed in April 1987 and in September 1987 it is disestablished as a staff station, with the Signal Box, Points and Signals all being abolished, along with the former grain storage facility.

 On January 13th 1987, the line to Peechelba East will be closed, and in February, the standard gauge crossing is dismantled.
-Three months later the line to Myrtleford – the last remnant of the Beechworth and Bright lines – is officially closed on April 21. |
+Three months later the line to Myrtleford – the last remnant of the Beechworth and Bright lines – is officially closed on April 21.

 1972

 Ian and Joan Downs purchase three old buildings in Ford Street (between Warden’s Hotel and Cameron McBean’s Reliance Garage), demolish them, and build a new service station opposite Graeme Smart’s Esso station across the street.
 They move their BP petrol station from 36 Camp Street and open the Golden Era BP Service Station at 34 Ford Street.
 In the mid 1980’s the service station switches from BP to Caltex.
-The site of the Golden Era Service Station at 34 Ford Street had, from 1861, been the location of Cabinet makers and furniture dealers Senglemann & Reidle, who will trade there for 45 years until selling it in 1906, whereupon the building is converted into an Ice Skating Rink, a popular entertainment at the time.
+The site of the Golden Era Service Station at 34 Ford Street had, from 1861, been the location of Cabinet makers and furniture dealers Sengelmann & Reidle, who will trade there for 45 years until selling it in the 1920s, whereupon the building is converted into an Ice Skating Rink, a popular entertainment at the time.
 It is later the home of Well’s Bakery.

 From 1965 Ian Downs and his family have also operated Beechworth’s RACV.
-The iconic yellow RACV vehicles continue to be a feature of the town. |
+The iconic yellow RACV vehicles will be a feature of the town for many years.

 1973

 William ‘Leonard’ Collier and Nancy Collier open their Seagull Cycle Works at 17 Camp Street.
 Seagull Bicyles have been a popular Australian bicycle since the 1920s when William Leonard’s father started designing and building them in Williamstown.
 Later, William (known to all as Leonard) moves the business to 142 Station Street in Fairfield.
-A few years after re-establishing Seagull Cycles in Beechworth, Leonard and Nancy retire and the popular Beechworth shop will be taken over by one of the Collier’s sons, Peter and his wife Lauris and they will run the business until Peter’s death from cancer in 1998.
+A few years after re-establishing Seagull Cycles in Beechworth, Leonard and Nancy retire and the popular Beechworth shop will be taken over by one of the Collier’s sons, Peter and his wife Lauris and they will run the business until Peter’s death (at the age of 42) from cancer in 1998.

-The shop at 17 Camp Street has been the home of many business over the years including ‘Paul’s Tea Merchants’, Joey Harper’s Shoe Shop and Graeme Smart’s taxi business, before becoming a bicycle shop established by Ebenezer ‘Eb’ Barnes. |
+The shop at 17 Camp Street has been the home of many business over the years including ‘Paul’s Tea Merchants’, Joey Harper’s Shoe Shop and Graeme Smart’s taxi business, before becoming a bicycle shop established by Ebenezer ‘Eb’ Barnes.

 1973 – Oct